vdsukhov/python-intro-course/chapters/intro.md

 ```bash
 python program.py
 ```
-You should see the following string as output in your terminal or command line: `"Hello Python World"`.
+You should see the following string as output in your terminal or command line: `"I'm Python.
+Nice to meet you!"`.

 Congratulations!
 You have written your first Python program.